-As per The American Institute of Stress, a significant number of individuals experience chronic stress in their workplace, with 94% of workers acknowledging feeling stressed while on the job.
-To cope with this stress and prioritize one’s mental health, practicing self-care is an essential and valuable tool.
+According to The American Institute of Stress, a significant number of individuals experience chronic stress in their workplace, with 94% of workers acknowledging feeling stressed while on the job.
+To cope with this stress and prioritize one's mental health, practicing self-care is an essential and valuable tool.

 In this post, we will discuss the significance of self-care and offer practical methods for implementing it into your daily routine.

 Why Is Self-Care Important?